yongleex/AGT-ME/README.md

 # AGT-ME
-This is the source code of AGT-ME, which is submitted to IEEE Transaction on Signal Processing.
+This is the source code of AGT-ME.

 ## BibTex